-- The Audit Committee is responsible for overseeing our internal financial and accounting controls and the work performed by the independent registered public accounting firm.
+• The Audit Committee is responsible for overseeing our internal financial and accounting controls and the work performed by the independent registered public accounting firm.
 As part of its oversight function, the Audit Committee regularly discusses with management and the independent registered public accounting firm our major financial and controls-related risk exposures and steps that management has taken to monitor and control such exposures.
 The Audit Committee also reviews our risk management insurance programs.
-In addition, the Audit Committee also reviews and has oversight over our Information Technology, including Cybersecurity functions within the Company. - The Compensation and Organization Development Committee is responsible for overseeing risks related to our cash and equity-based compensation programs and practices.
-As part of its oversight function, the Compensation and Organization Development Committee periodically discusses with the President and Chief Executive Officer as well as the Board of Directors, as necessary, the compensation plan for both Executive Officers and the independent directors, performance goals and objectives for the period and related achievement, peer group and other relevant compensation
+In addition, the Audit Committee is responsible for reviewing our information security programs, including cybersecurity.
+Our information technology ("IT") function provides regular updates to the Audit Committee on our IT security strategy, secure score assessments, penetration testing results, and status of risk mitigation activities, where applicable.
+IT also notifies the Audit Committee and our Executive Committee of any cybersecurity incidents (suspected or actual) and provides updates on the incidents as well as cybersecurity risk mitigation activities, as appropriate.

-- benchmarks and practices and other matters to ensure our compensation practices are in our best interest and that of our shareholders.
+- The Compensation and Organization Development Committee is responsible for overseeing risks related to our cash and equity-based compensation programs and practices.
+As part of its oversight function, the Compensation and Organization Development Committee periodically discusses with the President and Chief Executive Officer as well as the Board of Directors, as necessary, the compensation plan for both Executive Officers and the independent directors, performance goals and objectives for the period and related achievement, peer group and other relevant compensation benchmarks and practices and other matters to ensure our compensation practices are in our best interest and that of our shareholders.
 The Compensation and Organization Development Committee also has oversight responsibilities for our Diversity, Equity and Inclusion (DE&I) initiatives. - The Nominating and Corporate Governance Committee is responsible for overseeing risks related to the composition and structure of the Board of Directors and its committees and our corporate governance.
 In this regard, the Nominating and Corporate Governance Committee assesses the qualifications and independence of members of the Board, makes annual recommendations regarding Board and committee membership, and reviews any transactions between us and our officers, directors, affiliates of officers and directors or other related parties for conflicts of interest.